Kleinian sphere packings, reflection groups, and arithmeticity: Introduction

-We should stress the fact that answering the above question in the negative even in the more narrow superintegral setting will require a complete classification of reflective quadratic Lorentzian forms over $\mathbb{Q}$, which seems rather difficult at the moment.
+We should stress the fact that answering the above question in the negative even in the more narrow superintegral setting will require, at minimum, a complete classification of reflective quadratic Lorentzian forms over $\mathbb{Q}$.
+There is ongoing work in progress of Kirschmer and Schalau \cite{KS} that aims to complete this classification.
+They have kindly shared their data, and none of the lattices in $\HH^{16}$ and $\HH^{17}$ produce packings via our methods (such as Lemma \ref{lemma:doubling}, though we cannot rule out the possibility of some hypothetical reflective subgroup of such which supports a packing).
+As a result, it seems that the answer to Question \ref{q:exist} may be negative, in which case Theorem \ref{theorem:crystallographic} is sharp.

 Another interesting direction to pursue is the possible connection between arithmetic reflection groups and sphere packings.
 Namely, Kontorovich and Nakamura \cite{KN} asked the following question: